piraces/guid/README.md

 You can use and test the package online on Stackblitz, checkout our example playground: [guid-ts-playground](https://stackblitz.com/edit/guid-ts-playground).

+## Documentation

+You can find all the code documentation in [https://piraces.github.io/guid-ts/index.html](https://piraces.github.io/guid-ts/index.html).
+The documentation is generated using [TypeDoc](https://typedoc.org/), and resides in the `docs` folder.

 ## How does it works?